Suunto D4i Novo Dive Computer Review

 The overall feedback that can be found online and in forums is absolutely positive.
 People that purchased it are happy with the product and there’s barely anybody who has a complaint besides what was already mentioned in the cons above.

 Many people use it as their day-to-day watch.
-It’s compact enough and comes in such a large variety of colors that anyone can use it exactly as that.
+It’s compact enough and comes in such a large variety of colors that anyone can use it exactly like that.

 Other than that it simply fits the bill of what the beginner to medium experienced diver would need and expect from a dive computer.
 It is a reliable piece of dive gear that can easily be worn as an everyday watch.